adamts1/adam-cv-agent/README.md

 ## How It Works

-1. **Vector Setup**: The loaders split the markdown files into chunks, generate embeddings using OpenAI, and store them in ChromaDB collections using v2 API.
+1. **Vector Setup**: The loaders split the markdown files into chunks, generate embeddings using OpenAI, and store them in Pinecone namespaces (adam_career and adam_funfacts).

 2. **Chat Flow**:
    - User sends a message from the React frontend
    - Frontend makes a POST request to `/api/chat` with the message and topic
-   - Backend uses LangChain to retrieve relevant context from ChromaDB (v2 API)
+   - Backend uses LangChain to retrieve relevant context from Pinecone
    - The context and user question are sent to OpenAI with a custom prompt
    - The AI-generated response is sent back to the frontend